AccelByte/accelbyte-csharp-modular-sdk/docs/getting_started.md

-# Getting Started Guide for AccelByte C# (.NET) Extend SDK
+# Getting Started Guide for AccelByte C# (.NET) SDK (Modular Version)

-This guide will show you how to create a project which uses C# (.NET) Extend SDK from scratch.
+This guide will show you how to create a project which uses C# (.NET) Modular SDK from scratch.

 ## Prerequisites
 * AccelByte Gaming Services (demo environment):